snath-xoc/Lifting/README.md

 ## Example usage

-Our adaption of this for spatio-temporal frameworks means that we can compress irregular images into a single value across many different time-steps/samples.
+Our adaption of the lifting scheme to spatio-temporal frameworks means that we can compress irregularly-shaped images into a single value across many different time-steps/samples.
 In modelling complex phenomena such as weather and climate, this allows one to extract a regional signal from which to model large-scale responses.

 For example, one can compress the image of India as shown below for a single time step